 Of all the new and innovative applications for Six Sigma, none may be as interesting as one being used in the state of Colorado – applying Six Sigma to all aspects of a public school system.
 And “all aspects” includes the heart of every school district – the classroom.

-Two years ago, businessman Jim Weigel, who was president of the school board for Adams County School District 12 in Thornton, Colo., USA, gave his fellow board members an unusual holiday gift.
+In 2008, businessman Jim Weigel, who was president of the school board for Adams County School District 12 in Thornton, Colo., USA, gave his fellow board members an unusual holiday gift.
 Each of them received a copy of the book The Six Sigma Way (McGraw-Hill, 2000) by Peter Pande, Robert Neuman and Roland Cavanagh.
 Their assignment for the holiday break was to read it and be ready to discuss it at the first school board meeting in the new year.

 Wiegel’s company manufactured granite countertops, and as a Six Sigma practitioner he was familiar with the methodology’s potential for improving production processes.
 But he knew he had a tough sell convincing the school board and the faculty of Six Sigma’s value to them.
 Although many of them agreed in theory that the methodology could be applied to any process, when it came to education, they were less sure.
 They agreed, however, to investigate training programs and consultants who might take on this challenge.